Zrrg/dockerphp/README.md

 Or use alternative way described next.

-## Launch a PHP Docker Containter with Docker Compose
+## Launch a PHP Containter with Docker Compose

 Put docker-compose.yml into PHP project directory.
 This file mounts folder its in to /var/www/html of the Apache server and opens http/https ports.
 Then run: